emre-by/CreditCardBillAnalyzer/README.md

 # CreditCardBillAnalyzer
-A script to retrieve data from credit card bills
+A script to retrieve data from credit card bills.
 Check the design document attached for detailed information